EgbieAndersonUku1/pwitter/README.md

         1. db.create_all()

 1. Next we need to create our local database.
 Make sure you are in the root store folder open a terminal and type
-    1. python "create_db.py" -d <name for the database with no space>.db
+    1. python "create_db.py" -d name for the database with no space.db
     1. Open the settings file and replace <name of database no spaces> with your database name Note it must end with ".db"